7 reasons you should explore the east coast of Australia with Intrepid Travel

 Loving Australia!

-There’s a particularly decadent day on the tour – in the Hunter Valley – where you sample chocolate, cheese and wine AND visit a distillery, all on the same day.
-Most of the breakfasts you’ll have are local in cafes and it’s such a delicious way to start your day (don’t be surprised if you put on a few pounds…).
-The barbecue dinner in Byron Bay, which is a part of a farm to plate experience, is one of the most divine meals of the whole trip.
+There was a particularly decadent day on the tour – in the Hunter Valley – where you sample chocolate, cheese and wine and visit a distillery all on the same day.
+Most of the breakfasts you’ll have are in local cafes, which is a delicious way to start your day.
+Don’t be surprised if you put on a few pounds!
+The barbecue dinner in Byron Bay, which is a part of a farm-to-plate experience, was one of the most divine meals of the whole trip.

 A fisherman and a flock of pelicans by the water